tungpun/tungpun.github.io/source/_posts/2015-08-06-fctf-easy-php.markdown

 `ecTmZcC`'s crc32 is `0e730435`.
 So, we must calculate a value which has crc32 hash similar '0eXXXXXX' (X is numeric).

-I wrote a Python script to find it.
+I write a Python script to find it.

 ```
 !#/usr/bin/python2.7